 I’ve noticed that an ordinary dream that isn’t lucid can still potentially be unsettling.
 It can be disorienting if you’ve an intense memory of it after you wake up.
 Luckily this is very rare for me.
 But an example of such a dream would be where I got lost in a forest at dusk.
 I never became lucid.
 It felt like my dream character was a young child.
 I suppose a dream doesn’t have to be your current age.
 But when I woke up the recollection of the unnatural contrast between the colour of the vivid green leaves and the dark trunks of the trees left me feeling a bit disconcerted.
 Even though the dream was completely innocuous, the eerie peculiarity of the sensations could nonetheless throw you off balance.
 The memory of the dream character feeling worried can be intense despite the fact it wasn’t you and you’d no control over it.
 The way your representative dream character doesn’t always seem to be where your center of vision is located could be unnerving.
 Even the complicated backstory of the dream character which you didn’t create can lead to dissonance between the conscious and unconscious you.
 With that specific dream I vaguely remembered falling behind from a group and hearing people call me before I had veered into the forest.
 Those people were relatives from the dream character's point of view.
 It was only then inside the woods where I become more self-aware.
 But as I mentioned I’d already that past memory of being on the path with the group before I first gained some awareness.
 Therefore the uneven memory when I woke up in bed almost made it feel like I’d been in a separate place.
 It was like the dream character was nearly a different person to me.
 We don’t realise we’re in a dream because we don’t have full control of our memory.
 The odd time in the past I might have gotten a headache after waking up if the dream was very vivid.

 A lucid dream can make you feel stressed by a feeling of an implied threat without there actually being a threat.
 Thankfully that stress can help to get you out of the dream.
-I can recount a dream where I was in my kitchen and saw a large dog only to realise it wasn’t my dog.
+I can recount a dream where I was in my kitchen and saw a large dog out the window only to realise it wasn’t my dog.
 It looked angry.
 I went running out the front door.
 The fear of it froze me.
 I was shocked into waking up for real.

 Sometimes a lucid dream would only produce a mishmash of stationary images rather than a flowing dream.
 Within the jitter of deep sleep I once concocted what seemed to be the outline of a mystical-looking animal mid-leap.
 We can fabricate an image by freezing the phosphenes against our eyelids.
 That particular image quickly faded and from what appeared to be the same phosphenes somehow rearranged itself into a new image.
 I’ve had many of these brief hectic dreams where perhaps I’d be in my sitting room and seeing a flood outside before the image disappears into nothingness and I wake up.
 I was on holiday once where we’d to drive up a mountain to a village.
 It was a bit hairy because there was a steep slope beside the windy road.
 It was a few months later where I’d a semi-lucid dream about a car repeatedly toppling over.
 So our long-term memory could also inform a dream’s contents.

 In this thread I try to reconcile my experience with scientific speculations.
 I’m not sure how accurate or inaccurate my explanations might turn out to be.
 But there’s definitely far more to sleep than meets the eye.
 I think we’re so used to daily routines and getting organised that some people essentially become cognitively closed to the mysterious and psychotic realm of sleep.

 Consciousness takes a different form in a lucid dream.
 I can’t control any of the content of what I’m seeing and even the thoughts that occur to me inside the dream are sometimes outside of my control.
 It’s like we don’t have free will in a dream.
 Twice I’ve had to ignore gibberish thoughts entering into my consciousness until I’m able to wake up.
 A dream character is like a soliloquy.
 I remember watching a Macbeth movie where the class always burst out laughing at the soliloquys because it looked like the other characters could see them talking to themselves!
 Our paralysed bodies spares us the embarrassment of verbalising our dream’s thoughts.